pagopa/io-app/README.md

 To manage fonts and variants more easily, we have created utility functions within the file [ts/theme/fonts.ts](ts/theme/fonts.ts).

 ### Vector graphics
 Most of the images used in the app can be rendered as vector assets using SVG image format.
-Currently we have two main groups:
+Currently we have these groups:
 - **Pictograms**: assets with an intended size greather than `56px`
 - **Icons**: assets with an intended size between `16px` and `56px`
+- **Logos**

 Once you understand which group you must put the asset in, you must take into consideration the following instructions for the best result in terms of quality and future maintenance: